RobertLuiten/project3docs/developerDocs/api/styleGuide.md

 # Style Guide

-Project3 can be a complex project at some times, so as such it's essential to ensure that your code is clear, well commented, and understandable such that the other people on our development team will be able to understand it.
+Project3 can be a complex project at times, so as such it's essential to ensure that your code is clear, well commented, and understandable such that the other people on our development team will be able to understand it.

 We don't have many guidelines in place currently due to the size of the project, however for the few we do have it's essential that we follow them in order to ensure a smooth development experience for everybody.